 Sunday Saves: Why We Chose Black Windows

-The past few weeks we’ve been taking you inside and sharing the detailed selections behind our new home.
+For the past few weeks, we’ve been taking you inside and sharing the detailed selections behind our new home.
 Our favorite stone tile selections and beautiful quartz countertops are on the blog, catch up here.

 We chose the Architect Series for our home, more specifically the Architect Traditional Series.
 Black wood windows with three unique styles.

-We worked closely with the Pella team on the customizable options, including the window size, grilles and speciality hardware with a wide variety of finishes.
-We settled on Iron Ore Aluminum Clad Exterior – a few shades lighter than black, while still giving it the same affect.
+We worked closely with the Pella team on the customizable options, including the window size, grilles, and specialty hardware with a wide variety of finishes.
+We settled on Iron Ore Aluminum Clad Exterior – a few shades lighter than black, while still giving it the same effect.

-Black is the new neutral, and guys – these aren’t a trend, nor are they new!
-Architects have been using black windows for high end construction for years.
-And commercial buildings from the early 19th century also used black windows.
-They make an exterior statement, and we knew we wanted a light, off white, house so this is just the contrast we’re after.
+Black is the new neutral, and these aren’t a trend, nor are they new!
+Architects have been using black windows for high-end construction for years.
+Commercial buildings from the early 19th century also used black windows.
+They make an exterior statement, and we knew we wanted a light, off-white, house so this is just the contrast we’re after.
 Last, we’re blending new and old with this home, new construction modern updates with a traditional Tudor flare.
 The black windows feel timeless with the perfect modern compliment.

 Additionally, we settled on three window types.
-Double hung, casement and picture – for three very different reasons.
-The front of our home has a porch, and the double hungs in the dining room as it over looks this space were necessary for function.
+Double hung, casement, and picture – for three very different reasons.
+The front of our home has a porch, and the double hung in the dining room as it overlooks this space was necessary for function.
 Sliding a window up and down is preferred over a casement (crank out) with patio furniture.
 We also prioritized grilles on the front of the home and one small area in the rear of the home surrounding our breakfast nook.

 The remainder of the home has casement windows for a clean and modern flare and a side by side picture window in the living room.
 It was decided we did not need these windows to be operational and prioritized the view to the backyard.
 When using picture windows, it’s easier to have a larger opening with an oversized glass pane.